-Decision requested - GWRC be instructed to cease and desist in yet another attempt to gain control over the Mangaroa peatland.
+Decision requested - GWRC he instructed to cease and desist in vet another attempt to gain control over the Mangaroa peatland.
 That the concept of "protecting peatland to retain carbon stores" is struck out pending thorough and extensive consultation with the community and Upper Hutt City Council.

-That GWRC be required to formulate simple, clear rules regarding the peatland and the implications around and compensation for any loss of use by landowners.
+and the implications around and compensation for any loss of use by landowners.

-Restoration The active intervention and management of modified or degraded habitats, ecosystems, landforms and landscapes in order to reinstate indigenous natural character, ecological and physical processes, and cultural and visual qualities.
+habitats, ecosystems, landforms and landscapes in order to reinstate indigenous natural character, ecological and physical processes, and cultural and visual qualities.
 The aim of restoration actions is to return the environment, either wholly or in part, to a desired former state, including reinstating the supporting ecological processes.